nnieddu/CRUD-localStorage-example/README.md

 The post image is fetched randomly with picsum API : https://picsum.photos/

+You can find a version that use Json Server as fake db here : https://github.com/nnieddu/CRUD-exemple

 <!-- You can try it online here :
 https://nnieddu.github.io/CRUD/ -->